threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 ## Introduction

-This section covers the manual deployment steps for QSFS, including both the back end zdbs and an Ubuntu VM to host the front end.
-It is also possible to host the front end on pretty much any other Linux machine as long as FUSE is available.
-At this point you should already have node IDs selected for your back end zdbs.
+This section covers the manual deployment steps for QSFS, including both the backend zdbs and an Ubuntu VM to host the frontend.
+It is also possible to host the frontend on pretty much any other Linux machine as long as FUSE is available.
+At this point you should already have node IDs selected for your backend zdbs.
 If not, please see the [previous section](./quantum_safe_storage_planning.md) for more details.

 While there are several ways to deploy zdbs on the ThreeFold Grid, including using Terraform and custom code using one of the SDKs, this guide shows how to to do this with our simple command line tool, tfcmd.
 This tool is available both for Linux and MacOS.
 For best security of the seed phrase used to create the deployments, it is recommended to run tfcmd on your local machine.
-However, it is also possible to use it inside the VM deployed for the QSFS front end.
+However, it is also possible to use it inside the VM deployed for the QSFS frontend.

 ## Deployment Prerequisites